Who knew that Australia’s biggest rock is not in fact Uluru? Instead, it is Western Australia that lays claim to having the largest rock in the world.

 The tourist park offers friendly accommodation, including basic units, powered and unpowered sites for caravans and tents.
 There’s a covered camp kitchen, old but clean ablution blocks as well a shop with basic necessities and most importantly fuel.

-Mount Augustus tourist park is also host to Australia’s biggest barbeque which takes place in September.
+Mount Augustus tourist park also host to Australia’s biggest barbeque which takes place in September.

-The two main ways of getting to Mount Augustus are from Carnarvon via Gascoyne Junction (430km) or from Meekatharra (360km) but it can be accessed from several alternatives routes as well.
+The two main ways of getting to Mount Augustus Australia are from Carnarvon via Gascoyne Junction (430km) or from Meekatharra (360km).

 Currently all roads to Mount Augustus are gravel.
 These are well maintained but do expect potholes, dips and riverbeds.
 The visitor brochure says that Mount Augustus is accessible with a 2WD – this really depends on the vehicle and what you want to put it through.

-Road conditions will vary depending on the weather and season.
-Check with the Gasgoyne Junction Shire for up to date information about the roads, especially during times of rainfall in the northwest and take care when driving.
+Road conditions to Mt Augustus will vary depending on the weather and season.
+Check with the Gasgoyne Junction Shire for up to date information about the roads.
+This is especially the case during times of rainfall in the northwest and take care when driving.
 There are many riverbeds to cross and it doesn’t take much for these to overflow onto the roads.

 Don’t rely on Google Maps for estimating driving times as they are inaccurate.
 Our average speed was around 60km per hour and that was in a 4WD without towing anything.

 Come well prepared with ample fuel, water and first aid essentials.
-Mobile coverage with Telstra is very sparse, to say the least and non-existant for all other providers.
+Mobile coverage with Telstra is very sparse, to say the least, and non-existent for all other providers.
 There is WIFI at the Tourist Park.

-Fuel is available at the Tourist Park and from the Burringurrah aboriginal community about 50km south from the Tourist Park which operates on limited opening hours.
+Fuel is available at the Mount Augustus Outback Tourist Park and from the Burringurrah aboriginal community.
+This is located about 50km south from the Tourist Park and operates on limited opening hours.
 After that, the next petrol station is at least 300km away.

-Having said all that – Mount Augustus is an incredible place to visit and well worth the drive and effort in getting there.
+Mount Augustus in Western Australia is an incredible place to visit and well worth the drive and effort in getting there.

 Save it for later